dgonzdev/nyc_open_data_on_rails/docs/YOUR_NYC_OPEN_DATA.md

 ### import

-The import method supports importing datasets through Socrata's SODA2 and SODA3 APIs.
+The import method supports pulling datasets with Socrata's SODA2 and SODA3 APIs.

 The datasets can be requested as either json or csv files.